 City actions to reduce pension costs and liabilities, coupled with reform legislation, new governmental accounting standards and market recovery, have eased the pension concerns that existed at the outset of this study in FY 2011/12.
 The cost of providing pension benefits for Los Altos employees is manageable at this time.
-However, the City must be prepared for the likelihood of forthcoming significant contribution rate increases in the near term and plan for the inherent volatility that accompanies current participation in CalPERS.
+However, the City should be prepared for the likelihood of forthcoming significant contribution rate increases in the near term.